thu-ml/tianshou/README.md

 - [Twin Delayed DDPG (TD3)](https://arxiv.org/pdf/1802.09477.pdf)
 - [Soft Actor-Critic (SAC)](https://arxiv.org/pdf/1812.05905.pdf)

 Tianshou supports parallel workers for all algorithms as well.
 All of these algorithms are reformatted as replay-buffer based algorithms.
-Our team is working on supporting more algorithms and more scenarios on Tianshou in this period of development.
+Our team is working on supporting more algorithms and more scenarios on Tianshou in this period of development, including model-based / atari / etc.

 ## Installation